 Hurant's attorney, Charles Hochbaum, told reporters his client was "upset and confused that a legitimate business should be the target of a Homeland Security investigation."

 It's not clear how long Rentboy.com was under federal scrutiny.
-According to the complaint, at least one undercover agent made contact with Hurant at Rentboy'sn 2015.
+According to the complaint, at least one undercover agent made contact with Hurant at Rentboy's annual Hookies award show in 2015.

 "[Hurant] said that he went to Oxford University," DHI Special Agent Ruiz writes in the complaint, "and learned that 'rentboy' was 'the word for escorts.'"

 Additional public comments by staff are cited in the complaint.
 One of the Rentboy employees arrested was their social media coordinator.
 Another staff member's tweets are quoted.

 "Escorts are not just sex objects," staffer Michael Belman is quoted as saying.
 "They are real people performing a valuable service."
 He was also arrested on Tuesday, released on a $200,000 bond.